sushant2811/HadoopExploration/README.md

 The MapReduceDesignPatterns folder has examples of things like calculating mean, filtering data, and picking the top 10 entries with given criterion.

+To do: 1) Do the inverted index exercise and the exercise for combine datasets